Brazier85/personal_zoo/docs/getting-started.md

     # Switch to group context
     newgrp docker
     ```
-3. Run `run_docker.sh`
+3. Run the `run_docker.sh` script:
     ``` bash
     cd personal_zoo
     sh run_docker.sh
     ```
-4. Visit `<host/ip>:5000`
+4. Access the application by visiting `<host/ip>:5000`

 ### Manual installation
-To run the application without docker you need to install Python3 and some Submodules
+For running the application without Docker, follow these steps:

+1. Install Python3 and necessary submodules.<br>
 It is recommended to use a [virtual environment](https://docs.python.org/3/library/venv.html){:target="_blank"}..

 ``` bash